 The ribbons expose a wide range of Enterprise Architect features, and the system provides two facilities to help you locate and access the feature you need:

-- Click on the button (for File Management options) to the left of the ribbon tabs and, on the resulting dialog, type your search text in the 'Search' field at the bottom; a list of options relating to the search text is immediately displayed down the left hand side of the dialog and, when you click on an option, the appropriate dialog opens
+- Click on the button (for File Management options) to the left of the ribbon tabs and type your search text in the 'Search' field at the bottom of the resulting dialog; a list of options relating to the search text is immediately displayed down the left hand side of the dialog and, when you click on an option, the appropriate dialog opens

-Also, when you 'mouse over' any option on any of the ribbons, a tool-tip displays in the left end of the Status Bar at the bottom of the screen, summarizing the function of the option.
+Also, when you 'mouse over' any option on any of the ribbons, a tool-tip displays, summarizing the function of the option.
+The tool-tip can be configured to display either in the left end of the status bar at the bottom of the screen or floating beside the option it describes.

 You therefore have help in identifying both what option provides a function, and what function an option provides.

 Some ribbons are contextual and are only needed when you are performing a particular task.
 For example, the 'Document-Edit' ribbon is only needed when you are viewing or editing a document inside Enterprise Architect.
 This ribbon will remain visible while a document is open; when all documents are closed the ribbon will be hidden from view.

 To change the selection of a ribbon, you can either left-click on the tab of the ribbon you require, or hover the cursor on the ribbon band and roll the mouse scroll-wheel forward to scroll right to left through the ribbon tabs or backwards to scroll left to right.

 The actions that are presented on the ribbons can also be accessed using the keyboard.
 If you tap and release the, each panel will be annotated with a letter code.
 Pressing this letter on the keyboard will activate the ribbon and display a further set of annotations for the actions in the ribbon.